coldbox-modules/cbauth/README.md

 Additionally, the user component returned by the `retrieve` methods needs to respond to `getId()`.

+You can also specify a `sessionStorage` and a `requestStorage` WireBox mapping.
+These will be used inside `AuthenticationService`.
+By default, these are `SessionStorage@cbstorages` and `RequestStorage@cbstorages` respectively.
+Interfaces are provided in the `models` folder for reference when building your own.
+(Your storage classes do not need to formally implement the interface.)

 ## Usage

 You can inject the `authenticationService` using WireBox.